More Than a Room for the Night

 Case Managers assess the needs of the guests and together they determine the best path to rebuild, strengthen their families, and move toward self-sufficiency.

-Residents are referred through the Department of Housing and Community Development Emergency Shelter program.
+Residents are referred through the Executive Office for Housing and Livable Communities.
 Team members at each shelter guide each resident along their path to independent living.

 Nazareth Residence – Roxbury